 You can also take the course part-time, over a period of two years.
 There is some flexibility in the precise arrangements, but you would normally attend two lecture courses each semester for three semesters before commencing work on your dissertation.

-For additional information, please visit here.
+For additional information, please see this additional information.